Achilles Tendon Rupture, Pain & Surgery

 What Achilles tendon injuries are there?

-With insertional tendonitis, the region where your tendon enters the bone is inflamed.
-If long-term Achilles tendon inflammation occurs, painful calcifications can build up inside your tendon.
+With insertional tendinopathy, the region where your tendon enters the bone is inflamed.
+If long-term Achilles tendon changes occur, painful calcifications can build up inside your tendon.
+Which may appear as a bony bump on the back of your heel.

-When a bony ledge on the top of your heel bone causes a rupture of the tendon, this is called a Haglund’s deformity.
+There may be a bony ledge on the top of your heel bone causing irritation of the tendon insertion, this is called a Haglund’s deformity.
 Most of the time, this also involves a chronically inflamed bursa.
 The long-term inflammatory irritation leads to further bone growth as well as the formation of scar tissue.
 This causes your heel to become thicker and pain to increase.

 The Achilles tendon is subject to high stresses each day.
 As a result, issues in this area are very common.
-People who practice sports and those over 40 years are the most affected.
+Overuse injuries in repetitive endurance sports or those with an underlying biomechanical issue are at risk.

-In some cases, this also leads to chronic irritation such as spondyloarthropathy or rheumatic arthritis, which thicken and soften the Achilles tendon in the region before it enters the heel bone.
+In some cases, it may be secondary to chronic irritation such as spondyloarthropathy or rheumatic arthritis, which thicken and soften the Achilles tendon in the region before it enters the heel bone.
 In addition, painful bursa inflammation frequently occurs.
 Even relatively small tensile movements can cause an Achilles tendon rupture.

 An Achilles tendon rupture most often occurs when restarting sports activities after a long break.
 Sports which incorporate quick changes in direction, such as football, tennis and squash, carry the biggest risk of injury.